Looking for a super easy appetizer idea? Have you tried Grilled Shishito Peppers? Easy, addictive, fun to make and super fun to eat.

 - Grill and eat.

 How easy does that sound?
-No cutting, or cleaning necessary.
-You eat the WHOLE pepper (just not the very top) unless you really want to.
+No cutting or cleaning is necessary.
+You eat the whole pepper (just not the very top) unless you really want to.

 For the most part, shishito peppers are mild with a hint of smokey flavour.
 About 1 in 10 can be HOT.
 I wanted to make my shishito peppers spicy (but not too spicy).
 Don’t go too heavy on the spice, it really packs a punch.